Faith-theAnalyst/Indian_Startup_Analysis/README.md

 ## Contributing

-We welcome contributions from the community to enhance this analysis further.
+Contributions from the community to enhance this analysis further are welcomed.
 Feel free to raise issues, submit pull requests, or suggest improvements.

 ## License